Reducing Delays in Neurosurgery:

 Improving Turnover in High-Acuity Lists

 Neurosurgical procedures often involve long case durations with only one or two turnovers per list, making transitions between cases relatively fewer but by no means less critical.
 Even small delays can have significant downstream effects, pushing second- and third-case patients beyond their scheduled starts or into costly overtime, and frustrating staff and patients alike.
-Previous research by Incision has shown significant improvements in turnover times with the use of Assist, particularly in high-volume surgical settings; one large-scale study demonstrated a 15% average reduction in turnover times across all surgical specialties at a medium-sized hospital [3].
-But how does this translate to high-complexity, lower-volume environments like neurosurgery?

 To evaluate early impact, average turnover times in the neurosurgical department were compared before and six months after introducing Assist.
 Despite being in the early stages of implementation, turnover times fell by more than 13%—far exceeding the 2.2% reduction observed across other specialties during the same period (Figure 2).
 These align closely with Incision’s broader research findings.